yedidyakfir/rapyer/docs/quickstart.md

 # Quick Start

-This guide will get you up and running with RedisPydantic in minutes.
+This guide will get you up and running with Rapyer in minutes.

 ## Basic Model